ndhoang123/ITKowledge/OAuth2/README.md

 |         |    (w/ Optional Refresh Token)   |               |
 +---------+                                  +---------------+
 ```
-- The flow illustrated in Figure 5 includes the following steps:
+- The flow illustrated in the above includes the following steps:

    (A)  **The resource owner** ***provides*** **the client** with **its username and password**.